 I Am Here Now

-This project began with a series of instructions for walking in Berlin provided by twelve impromtu guides.
+This project began with a series of instructions for walking in Berlin provided by twelve impromptu guides.
 Some knew the city intimately, and others had never even been there.
-The directives priviledged subjectivity over geography, and led me through the city as an observer and participant rather than a passer-by.
+The directives privileged subjectivity over geography, and led me through the city as an observer and participant rather than a passer-by.

 “Set about it more slowly, almost stupidly.
 Force yourself to write down what is of no interest, what is most obvious, most common, most colourless.”—Georges Perec